 Psychology points out that people unconsciously use chunk strategies to reduce the ``things'' to be remembered to improve the efficiency of memorization~\cite{Richard2013}.
-Motivated by this, our core idea of chunk acceleration for MNR is to combine nearby information units according to specific rules and generate new information units, to reduce the frequency of memory operations and improve memory efficiency.
-Therefore, how to find an appropriate rule of chunk is the critical problem.
+Taken inspiration from this, our central idea of chunk acceleration for MNR is to combine nearby information units according to specific rules and generate new information units so as to reduce the frequency of memory operations and improve memory efficiency.
+Therefore, how to find an appropriate rule of chunk is the critical question.

 From a more generic perspective, information units are all converted from discrete item sets.
 An intuitive method is to chunk the information units based on the position of items.
 In practice, items are ordered chronologically in the sequence, so the rule of chunk becomes a sequence segmentation problem.
-That is, how to segment item sequences to minimize information loss while improving mnemonic efficiency?
+That is, how to segment item sequences to minimize information loss while improving memory efficiency?